-NASA's Ice, Cloud, and land Elevation satellite (ICESat) was a laser altimeter providing ice surface height measurements in footprints of ~65 m-diameter separated by ~172 m along its RGTs (Schutz et al., 2005; Fricker and Padman, 2007).
+NASA's Ice, Cloud, and land Elevation satellite (ICESat) was a laser altimeter providing ice surface height measurements in footprints of ~65 m-diameter separated by ~172 m along its RGTs (Zwally et al., 2002Schutz et al., 2005; Fricker and Padman, 2007).
 We used ICESat GLA12 ice-sheet product version 34 collected between February 2003 and October 2009 to derive elevation changes.
 ICESat RGTs were typically repeated within ~150 m cross-track distance, and vertically accurate within a few tens of centimetres depending on surface slope (Brenner et al., 2007; Kohler et al., 2012).
-ICESat crossover errors (i.e. at the point where successive ascending and descending passes intersect) have been estimated between 7.5 cm for flat surfaces to 20 cm for 1° slopes (Smith et al., 2009), meaning most errors are <15 cm in our study region where slopes are typically <0.6° (Smith et al., 2009).
-The GLA12 product was used for compiling the first comprehensive Antarctic inventory of 124 active subglacial lakes north of 86° S, demonstrating short-term basal hydrologic evolution of lakes throughout Antarctica (Smith et al., 2009).
+ICESat crossover errors (i.e. at the point where successive ascending and descending passes intersect at the point between successive ascending and descending passes over the same location) have been estimated between 7.5 cm for flat surfaces to 20 cm for 1° slopes (Smith et al., 2009), meaning most errors are <0.1-15 cm given the minimal surface slopes over most of the Antarctic Ice Sheet (Smith et al., 2009). in our study region where slopes are typically <0.6° (Smith et al., 2009).
+The GLA12 product was used for compiling the first comprehensive Antarctic inventory of 124 active subglacial lakes north of 86° S, demonstrating short-term basal hydrologic evolution of lakes throughout Antarctica (Smith et al., 2017).

 We estimated along-track elevation changes from GLA12 following the approach of Moholdt et al. (2010) by fitting surface planes to 700 m segments of repeat track data, determining surface elevation anomalies for all laser footprints with respect to the plane fit.
 Outlier points with elevation anomalies >10 m, for example due to cloud scattering or rough topography, were iteratively removed in the plane-fit processing.
 This threshold was set higher than the expected elevation changes due to subglacial lake activity, in order to not remove such data.
-We further neglected potential long-term elevation changes due to surface mass balance and large-scale ice dynamics in the plane fitting as these are generally an order of magnitude smaller (Pratap et al., 2022; Goel et al., 2024) than the elevation anomalies we observe due to subglacial lake activity.
+We further neglected potential long-term elevation changes due to surface mass balance and large-scale ice dynamics in the plane fitting as these are generally an order of magnitude smaller small in the study region (Pratap et al., 2022; Goel et al., 2024) than the elevation anomalies we observe and could interfere with changes due to subglacial lake activity.